broadinstitute/gnomad-blog/content/changelog/2024-04-gnomad-v4-1-updates.md

 - [Stats page](https://gnomad.broadinstitute.org/stats)

 ### Browser display of non-UK Biobank subset
 As part of gnomAD v4.1, we have exposed the non-UK Biobank (non-UKB) subset of the gnomAD v4 exomes.
 This subset was previously only available in our downloadable files but is now available in the ["Dataset"](https://gnomad.broadinstitute.org/help/dataset-selection) toggle on gene, transcript, region, and variant pages.
+Note that this subset only impacts variant frequencies in the exomes; none of the genome samples were from the UK Biobank.
+Therefore, when the non-UKB subset is selected, the exome variant frequencies will update to reflect counts from the non-UKB subset, and the genome numbers will remain unchanged.

 Example [variant](https://gnomad.broadinstitute.org/variant/1-55051215-G-GA?dataset=gnomad_r4_non_ukb):
 ![Screenshot showing variant page with non-UKB subset selected](../images/2024/non_ukb_variant.png "Non-UKB variant example")